Brandontzhang/OOD-SpreadSheet/README.md

 ### Cells
 Fields
-- Content (Sexpression, a list of Sexpressions is also an Sexpression)
+- Content (Sexpression, a list of Sexpressions is also an Sexpression) we could consider changing this to be the evaluated expression or also have two separate fields:
+- container holding inputs
+- outer most function call

 Public method
 - String evaluateCell() -> evaluates the cell using visitor objects (can we pull this into the model?)